Casual-UI/casual-ui/README.md

 This repo has been divided and moved to [Casual UI Organization](https://github.com/Casual-UI/)

-Please notice that the packages are moved to orgnization scoped:
+Please notice that the packages are moved to orgnization scope:

 - ~~casual-ui-vue~~ => @casual-ui/vue
 - ~~casual-ui-svelte~~ => @casual-ui/svelte